Adding Disk Space

 Determine your MAC address

 A Machine Access Control (MAC) address is the unique identifier used to physically deliver packets to your host.
-It can also be referred to as the “physical” or “hardware” address for a network card.
+It may also be referred to as the “physical” or “hardware” address for a network card.
 To locate the MAC address of your hosts:

-- Login to vSphere (See Connecting to your Virtual Machine above)
+- Login to vSphere (See Connecting to your Virtual Machine above).

-- In the “VM Hardware” section, expand the Network Adapter
+- In the “VM Hardware” section, expand the Network Adapter.

-The first time you power on your machine, it should network boot and give you the option to install an Operating System from one of these two services.
+The first time you power on your machine, it should network boot and give you the option to install an OS from one of these two services.

 Installing the Avamar Backup Agent

-Download the Avamar Agent for your Operating System and follow the on-screen instructions to install it.
+- Download the Avamar Agent for your OS.

 Installing VMware Tools